fdabl/EyeFix.jl/README.md

 # EyeFix
-Implements a variety of algorithms for seperating fixations and saccades.
+Implements a variety of algorithms for seperating fixations and saccades (see also Salvucci & Goldberg, 2000).

 - Threshold-based methods
     * [ ] I-VT